mindfiredigital/react-text-igniter/CONTRIBUTING.md

 If you need further clarification or help, feel free to reach out by creating an issue or directly contacting the maintainers.

-Thank you for your interest in contributing to IgniteJS!
+Thank you for your interest in contributing to TextIgnite JS!
 We appreciate your efforts in making this project better.

 Happy contributing!